Inversil/LTCtoOSC/README.md

 1. Open "OSC TIMECODE VIDEO.toe" in TouchDesigner.
 2. Click the big button that says "Click Here" and the video window should pop up, hiding the rest of the interface.
-3. Drag and drop a video file onto the drag and drop field within the plugin to load it up.
+3. Drag and drop a video file onto the drag and drop field within the max device to load it up inside touch designer.

 ### That's it!
 You're good to go